Deerpark, New York: Education

-Port Jervis School District serves most of Deerpark, including Sparrow Bush.
-A small portion is zoned to Eldred Central School District.
+Port Jervis School District serves most of Deerpark, with a small portion zoned to Eldred Central School District.

 The Port Jervis district operates Hamilton Bicentennial Elementary School (HBE) in Cuddebackville.
-Additionally Anna S. Kuhl Elementary School is in Deerpark, but with a Port Jervis postal address.
-The zoned secondary schools for the district are Port Jervis Middle School and Port Jervis High School, the former in Port Jervis, and the latter in Deerpark but with a Port Jervis postal address.
-Kuhl and Port Jervis High are on the same property.
+Additionally, East Main Elementary School (EME) is located in Port Jervis, serving all city residents as well as some town residents located closer to Port Jervis.
+The zoned secondary schools for the district are Port Jervis Middle School and Port Jervis High School, both of which are operated in the same building, which is physically located in Deerpark, but uses a Port Jervis street address.